 - Students will demonstrate effective oral communication skills in various formats (e.g. group discussion, debate and lecture).

-During the 2014-15 academic year, the Applied Psychology faculty formally assessed the student learning outcomes summarized in the attached annual report.
+During the 2014-15 academic year, the program faculty formally assessed the student learning outcomes summarized in the annual program report.
 Additional details can be found in department assessment records.